What does investing mean to you? Does it mean poring over complicated charts and doing hours of research so you can unearth the next Amazon or Google?

 When you choose to invest with MoneyLion, you get all of these features and much, much more.
 Here’s how to open your managed investment account and start growing your money.

-Don’t worry — opening and maintaining these accounts is easy, and there are no minimum balances.
-Download the MoneyLion app from the Google Play or Apple App store and follow the in-app instructions to open your account.
-When you join, MoneyLion will ask you a few questions and design a personalized investment portfolio that fits your needs.
+Download the MoneyLion app from the Google Play or Apple App store and follow the in-app instructions to open your investment account.
+When you join, we will ask you a few questions to design a personalized investment portfolio that fits your needs.

 Establish Your Risk Tolerance

 Your risk level will be determined via a set of quick questions in the app.
-Then, after you’re invested in that recommended portfolio, you can go in and adjust your risk tolerance if you choose.
+Then, after you’re invested in a recommended portfolio based on your answers, you can go in and adjust your risk tolerance if you choose.

 You can view and adjust your portfolio in the app any time.
 MoneyLion will also monitor your account and keep you aligned with your goals by rebalancing as needed.